chevereto/docker/docs/PERSISTENT.md

 ### Storage

-This volume is for storing user uploaded images.
+This volume is for storing user uploaded images and assets namely user avatars, website logos, background images, etc.

 👉 This is used when you don't add any External Storage provider to Chevereto.

-### Assets

-This volume is used for storing Chevereto assets namely user avatars, website logos, background images, etc.

-👉 This is used when you configure asset storage for use the `local` External Storage API.

 ## Troubleshoot